Darul Uloom, Birmingham: 2015

 In 2015 the school was subject to another critical Ofsted report, this time after further expressions of concern which led to an unannounced inspection.
 It was found that a female governor sat in a different room to male governors when conducting a governance meeting.
 The school responded saying it was the stubborn female governor's choice to sit apart, and that segregation was not routinely practiced at the school.
+Ofsted also reported that the school's "policy states that the biggest timetable weighting has been given to English and mathematics, but inspection evidence and school timetables show that pupils study Arabic for approximately half of the school day."
+A large number of leaflets were found with highly concerning comments, such as "Music, dancing and singing are acts of devil and prohibited" in areas used by pupils, staff, and the mosque next door.
+The Darul Uloom Islamic High School said the leaflets - described by Ofsted as evidence of safeguarding weakness - were not found on its premises but at the rear door of an adjacent mosque where they had been 'dumped' by a member of the public.